A recruiting drive by the Canadian government may bring people who have passed plumbing and electrical courses to settle in the country.

 - NatWest International Personal Banking found that 48% of people living abroad believe Canada has the best quality of life.

-- Able Skills offers electrical and plumbing courses at its dedicated training center.
-Able Skills is an accredited center that is approved to provide qualification training from City & Guilds, Construction Awards Alliance, EAL, NICEIC, and CITB for gas training and evaluation.
+- Able Skills offers electrical and plumbing courses at its dedicated training centre.
+Able Skills is an accredited centre that is approved to provide qualification training from City & Guilds, Construction Awards Alliance, EAL, NICEIC, and CITB for gas training and evaluation.